 Which Tests Are Required Before Getting a Liver Transplant?

-- Echocardiogram to help check the heart function.
+- Echocardiogram to check your heart

 How Does the Liver Transplant Waiting List Work?

 If you meet the criteria for a transplant but don’t have a donor lined up, the center will put you on a waiting list.
 It lists patients according to their blood type, body size, and medical condition (how ill they are).
 Each patient is given a priority score based on three blood tests (creatinine, bilirubin, and INR).
 The score is known as MELD (model of end-stage liver disease) in adults and PELD (pediatric end-stage liver disease) in children.

 Patients who have the highest scores and acute liver failure get top priority for a liver transplant.
 If their condition gets worse, their scores rise, and their priority for transplant goes up.
 This way, the transplants go to people who need them the most.

 It's hard to say how long you might have to wait to get a liver.
 Your transplant coordinator is always available to discuss where you are on the waiting list.